Resources for Students With Basic Needs Insecurity

-Homeless and low-income students may qualify for subsidized or free bus passes through human service agencies in their local communities.
-These agencies typically receive a bulk of their funding from federal, state, and local government grants.
+Students experiencing homelessness and low-income students may qualify for subsidized or free bus passes through human service agencies in their local communities.
+These agencies typically receive the bulk of their funding from federal, state, and local government grants.
 Bus passes can be beneficial for students commuting to campus and recent graduates seeking employment.

 This federal program provides assistance to low-income families with working parents who require childcare services.
 Eligible recipients must be the parents or primary caregivers for children under the age of 13, or children under the age of 19 with disabilities or other conditions that make them incapable of self-care.

-Homeless and low-income students with young children may qualify for childcare subsidies and assistance services through the Department of Health and Social Services.
+Low-income learners and students experiencing homelessness who have young children may qualify for childcare subsidies and assistance services through the Department of Health and Social Services.
 The Office of Child Care offers this national listing of department contact information for all 50 states, the District of Columbia, and U.S. territories.

 A federally funded program, LIHEAP subsidizes monthly energy bills for low-income families.
 Other services include energy crisis assistance, weatherization, and related home repairs and improvements.
 LIHEAP is available in all 50 states and U.S. territories.